-1. Making credit card companies pay back \$1.8 billion to consumers who got saddled with deceptive and fraudulent add on products, and getting them to end the abusive practices that led to these ripoffs
+1. Making credit card companies pay back \$1.8 billion to consumers who got saddled with deceptive and fraudulent add-on products, and getting them to end the abusive practices that led to these rip-offs

-Beginning in 2012, the CFPB has brought enforcement actions against Bank of America, American Express subsidiaries, Chase Bank, Capitol One, and US Bank, resulting in more than \$1.8 billion paid back to over 12 million consumers.
+Beginning in 2012, the CFPB has brought enforcement actions against Bank of America, American Express subsidiaries, Chase Bank, Capitol One, US Bank, Affinion Group Holdings, Inc., and Intersections, Inc., resulting in more than \$1.8 billion paid back to around 12.5 million consumers.

 The agency, along with the other regulators involved in these actions, found that the companies pressured consumers into accepting expensive plans to protect their identity or cover bills in the event of disability or job loss.
-Some consumers were signed up for add-on products without their consent, or after having been led to believe that a product was free.
-In addition to paying restitution to consumers, credit card companies have paid almost over \$100 million in civil penalties and have been ordered by the CFPB to end deceptive marketing and illegal activity.
+Some consumers were signed up for add-on products without their consent or after having been led to believe that a product was free.
+In addition to paying restitution to consumers, credit card companies have paid over \$100 million in civil penalties and have been ordered by the CFPB to end deceptive marketing and illegal activity.

-The CFPB is also taking action on prepaid cards, working to keep rip offs from spreading in this growing market.
+The CFPB is also taking action on prepaid cards, working to keep rip-offs from spreading in this growing market.
 The agency issued a proposal in December 2014 that will help ensure the safety of funds on prepaid cards and improve transparency on the costs and fees associated with prepaid cards.
 The rules proposed would sharply restrict overdraft fees offered on prepaid cards and require that cards which function as credit cards comply with credit card rules, including limits on fees in the first year, and providing borrowers sufficient time to repay.